loresuso/falco-action/README.md

     ]
 }
 ```
-By passing a custom file to the action, it's possible to override the filters applying custom ones.
+By passing a custom file to the action, it's possible to override the syscall filtered by default and apply custom filters.

 ### Stop action